100mslive/100ms-docs/common/faq.md

 ### What is the maximum number of people that can be supported currently?

-The maximum number of people that can be supported currently is 100 for full duplex audio/video with less than 500ms latency.
-For webinar-style events with stage and audience, the maximum number of people on the stage is 10, with 1000s offstage.
-For large events, the audience on TV can number in the millions with a 7-10s latency.
+The maximum number of people that can be supported currently is 100 for full duplex audio/video with less than 500 ms latency.
+For webinar-style events with stage and audience, the maximum number of people on the stage is 10, with 1000 offstage peers.
+For large events, the audience on TV can number in the millions with a 7-10 seconds latency.

-### What is the maximum capacity for group calls with 100ms video sdk?
+### What is the maximum capacity for group calls with 100ms video SDK?

-The maximum capacity for group calls with 100ms video sdk is currently 100 participants with audio/video on.
+The maximum capacity for group calls with 100ms video SDK is currently 100 participants with audio/video on.

 ### Scalability and security